alanrenouf/vCheck-vSphere/CONTRIBUTING.md

-# Contribute to vCheck-vSphere repository
+# Contribute to the vCheck-vSphere repository

 Hi!
 We can't thank you enough for wanting to contribute; the community is what keeps the wheels moving on this awesome project.
 All we ask is that you follow some simple guidelines.
 The roots of these guidelines stem from the developer community and the actual document has been borrowed from [Microsoft's DscResources](https://github.com/PowerShell/DscResources) repository; they did an excellent job putting these guidelines together; why reinvent the wheel?

-## Use GitHub, Git, and this repository
+## Using GitHub, Git, and this repository

 We are working on more detailed instructions that outline the basics.